lgibelli/singularity-docs/index.rst

 Singularity production images are immutable.
 This is a feature added as of Singularity 2.4, and it ensures a higher level of reproducibility and verification of images.
-To read more about the details, check out the a href="#sec:buildcontainer">build</a> docs.
+To read more about the details, check out the docs.
 However, immutability is not so great when you are testing, debugging, or otherwise want to quickly change your image.
 We will proceed by describing a typical workflow of developing first, building a final image, and using it in production.

 If you want a writable image or folder for developing, you have two
 options: